Ashill, Norfolk: Churches

 The parish church of St Nicholas originates from the 14th century but also features many aspects from more recent times.
 The north windows hold some 15th-century mediaeval glass, the chancel features 19th-century glass by Lavers, Barraud and Westlake, whilst the roof is of 17th-century origin.
 The current incumbent is the Rev Jane Atkins.
 Bell ringing practise takes place on a Thursday night – new ringers always welcome.

-Anglican – Missionary Congregation (Extra Parishional)

 There is also a Charismatic Anglican congregation present in the village that operates outside of the parish system but is still a member of the Church of England.
 It was first planted in 1997 after a controversy over the removal of the pews to allow more room in St. Nicolas.
 The church moved between local community centres before buying a garage in Ashill and converting it into what is now the Well Christian Centre.
-The Well is not actually owned by the church but by a separate charity named "Cornerstone Building Trust" as it was decided on theological grounds it better not to be tied to just one property but have the freedom to move if need be.
-The church facilitates Mid Norfolk Kidzklub, folYOUTH, Intents Festival, Good companions, Women Together as well as being the founding member of the Fountain Network.
-The congregation is reasonably diverse in relation to the local demographics and in late 2012 saw 250–300 people on a regular Sunday morning.

-Brethren

-Methodist

-Ashill Methodist Church is a 92-year-old brickwork building situated in Hale Road.
-The chapel has now closed and is being converted to a residential building.
+The building is owned by a separate charity, the Cornerstone Building Trust.